Solr Disaster Recovery

 Websolr was built from the ground up to be a highly available system.
 We leverage a variety of best practices from the industry to achieve this.
 Websolr deploys all Solr resources in a multi-node, multi-data center configuration to guarantee that your data is safe and secure.

-Websolr utilizes the concept of a slice, rather than an index.
+slice, rather than an index.
 A slice represents a collection of cores belonging to an index: those with primary data, and their corresponding replicas.
 Each Solr core is provisioned on a node in a separate AWS Availability Zone, giving us data center isolation.
 A Websolr slice could experience a complete loss of a primary AWS data center, and continue to operate.
 This makes Websolr slices extremely fault-tolerant.

 To further improve the High Availability of your index, Websolr deploys all Solr resources behind an AWS Application Load Balancer.
 This allows you to connect to a singular URL, while a smart proxy routes requests to the best available core.